yuyatinnefeld/gcp/sdk/bigquery/partititoning/README.md

 # Partitioning and Clustering
+Both partitioning and clustering can improve performance and reduce query cost.

 ## Partitioning
 A partitioned table is a special table that is divided into segments, called partitions, that make it easier to manage and query your data.